Modernism is not identical to modernity or modernization, though these terms' meanings overlap.

 Modernism begins in the late 1800s or early 1900s--a convenient starting point is just before World War 1 (1914-18).

-Modernism continues till the mid-1900s (end of World War 2 in 1945) or even now, when it may be succeeded by Post-Modernism . . . (or maybe Post-Modernism or postmodernism is just more Modernism).
+Modernism continues till the mid-1900s (end of World War 2 in 1945) when it may be succeeded by Post-Modernism

 Historic Dimensions of Modernism (esp. in literature)

-Modernism begins in the late 1800s or early 1900s, climaxing in the 1910s-30s as writers and artists throughout Europe, the USA, and beyond create and publish an enormous number of revolutionary works that are still recognized as titanic and influential, even if, a century later, their application as models grows more limited.
+Modernism begins in the late 1800s or early 1900s, climaxing from the 1910s to 1930s as writers and artists throughout Europe, the USA, and beyond create and publish numerous revolutionary works that are still recognized as titanic and influential, even if, a century later, their application as models grows more remote and limited.

 The great decades of Modernism parallel profound world events, particularly the two World Wars (1914-18 & 1939-45) and the Great Depression (1929-1940?).

 World War 1 is often seen as a starting event of Modernism.
-The devastation and disillusion of Western Civilization in the great war certainly accelerated and deepened Modernist thinking.
-However, harbingers of Modernism may be seen in late fiction of Henry James and Joseph Conrad, poetry of Charles Baudelaire and Arthur Rimbaud, or Impressionist paintings by Manet or Monet.
+The devastation and disillusion of Western Civilization in the Great War accelerated and deepened Modernist thinking.
+However, harbingers of Modernism are visible in late fiction of Henry James and Joseph Conrad, poetry of Charles Baudelaire and Arthur Rimbaud, or late Impressionist paintings by Manet or Monet.

 Modernism may or may not end at mid-20th century, depending on definitions of postmodernism, but certainly the heroic age of Modernism has passed; the current cultural era may be, like Realism following Romanticism, both an extension of and an exhaustion from a revolutionary period.